ronaldzgithub/Twitter-Solana-NFT-Sales-Bot/README.md

 ```
 Python3 bot.py
 ```
-Or with (If you are running through ssh and do not want an exit to halt the bot)
+Or with (If you do not want an exit to halt the bot)
 ```
 nohup python3 bot.py &
 ```